-Ouareau welcomes applications from all.
+Ouareau welcomes applications from all who identify as women.
 We aim to be a safer space for everyone-please feel free to contact us if you have any questions about our hiring policies.

 The hiring process at Ouareau has five parts, and it all begins once you upload your CV and complete our application form.
 Please read through our website before sending in your CV.